obfusk/siresta/README.md

 ## Description
 []: {{{1

-  siRESTa - a YAML DSL for declarative REST APIs w/ a response monad
+  siRESTa - declarative REST APIs

-  siRESTa is a YAML DSL for declarative REST APIs.
-It can generate a ruby API (w/ sinatra [1]) and Client (w/ excon [2]) for you.
-  Processing request is done using a pipeline monad.
+  siRESTa is a DSL for declarative REST APIs.
+It can generate a ruby API (w/ sinatra [1]) and Client (w/ excon [2]) for you, based on a YAML file.
+Processing requests is done using a monad.

   More documentation is underway.
 For now, see `example/` and `features/`.